Kontent-ai-consulting/asset-taxonomy-remap/README.md

 - Fetches assets and taxonomies dynamically via the Kontent.ai Management API.
 - Maps taxonomy terms by codename from source to target environments.
 - Generates an HTML report previewing taxonomy updates with clickable asset links.
-- Prompts user confirmation before applying updates to target assets.
+- Prompts user with a confirmation before applying updates to target assets.

 ---